 This expense relates to the depreciation of the Corporation's building and equipment.
-The expense for the three and six months ended June 30, 2019 is lower than the comparable periods in the previous year due to building and equipment being fully depreciated.
+The expense for the current quarter is comparable to the same period in the previous year.
+The expense for the nine months ended September 30, 2019 is lower than the comparable period in the previous year due to building and equipment being fully depreciated.